Educational Resources

 Turbulence

-Explanation of turbulence, the characteristics of turbulent (and laminar) flows, and its importance in mixing processes, presented by The National Committee for Fluid Mechanics Films.
+Explanation of turbulence, the characteristics of turbulent (and laminar) flows, and their importance in mixing processes, presented by The National Committee for Fluid Mechanics Films.

-How high is the sea level? - What is Sea Level and How is it Determined?
+What Level is Sea Level? - What is Sea Level and How is it Determined?

-A discussion of sea level, what it is and how it is determined, considering the constant changes due to waves and tides.
+A discussion about sea level, what it is and how it is determined, considering the constant changes due to waves and tides.

 Rotational and Irrotational Flows